alexiaschn/ieml-rs/rag_evaluation_report.md

 ```

-## Original report by Pierry Levy on the baseline
+## Qualitative evaluation by Pierry Levy on the baseline

 1) ABSURDITÉ LOGIQUE ET SÉMANTIQUE